WriterBewareLogoSmall

 For US citizens, or where the fraudster is USA-based:

-• Consider writing a letter to the FBI field office closest to the fraudster’s business location.
-A single complaint isn’t likely to result in action, but a substantial volume of complaints may prompt agents to take a look.
-The letter needn’t be elaborate–a one-page description of your experience is sufficient.
-Make sure to give the agent’s or publisher’s address (so the agents know the case is in their jurisdiction), and to request a formal investigation.
+• Consider calling or emailing the FBI field office closest to the fraudster’s business location.
+A single complaint isn’t likely to result in action, but a substantial volume of complaints may prompt agents to take a look (as happened with the bust of scammer PageTurner in 2024).
+The email needn’t be elaborate–a one-page description of your experience is sufficient.
+Make sure to give the fraudster’s address (so the agents know the case is in their jurisdiction), and to request a formal investigation.
 The letter should be addressed to Special Agent in Charge.

 • You can report any kind of fraud to the Federal Trade Commission.
 Their fraud reporting tool is here (you’ll need to click the “Something else” option).

-• If you received correspondence, contracts, etc. through the US mail, you can file a mail fraud complaint with the US Postal Inspection Service.
+• In the rare event that you received correspondence, contracts, etc. through the US mail, you can file a mail fraud complaint with the US Postal Inspection Service.
 There’s an online complaint form to fill out on the Mail Fraud page at this URL.
 I’d suggest filing a complaint online AND writing a letter.
 As with the resources above, only a volume of complaints is likely to generate action, but you can possibly help contribute to this by making a report.

 • Since many literary scammers maintain websites, use e-mail, and/or solicit by telephone, it’s also worth paying a visit to the Internet Crime Complaint Center (a joint initiative of the FBI and the National White Collar Crime Center) and the National Fraud Information Center (operated by the National Consumers League).
 Both provide online complaint forms that you can fill out.